City Logo Redesign Process

 A city logo is a visual representation to solidify a distinct city personality, promote tourism and business, and bolster a positive perception by inhabitants and the rest of the world.
-The City of Pasco's current logo and mark (pictured) dates back to the 1960s, and while it represents a large part of the city's history the City has grown and flourished into so much more since then.
-The City needs a logo that represents what the city has become today.
-To accomplish this, the City has contracted with local marketing and design agency BrandCraft to design the City's new logo.
-BrandCraft will be gathering public input to create concepts for the new logo design, and ultimately the final City logo.
+The City of Pasco's old logo (pictured) dates back to the 1960s, and while it represents a large part of the city's history the City has grown and flourished into so much more since then.
+The City needed a logo that represents what the city has become today.
+To accomplish this, the City contracted with local marketing and design agency BrandCraft in 2018 to design the City's new logo.

 Public Input Meeting

-Using the input received from the online survey and our Ambassador group, BrandCraft and the City of Pasco put together a plan for the direction of the logo redesign and presented it at a Public Meeting on June 20.
-At this meeting there was not any actual designs, just information showcasing the direction of the design.
-Community members in attendance reviewed project information and provided feedback they have on the design direction and gave some design ideas.
-After this meeting, the design process began.
+Using the input received from an online survey and a Logo Ambassador group on what concepts/ideas are important for Pasco, BrandCraft and the City put together a plan for the direction of the logo redesign and presented it at a Public Meeting in June 2018.
+At this meeting, there was not any actual designs, just information showcasing the direction of the design.
+Community members in attendance reviewed project information and provided feedback they had on the design direction and gave some design ideas.
+After the meeting, the design process began.

 Final Design Concepts Meeting

-BrandCraft has designed a few different logo options using the community input received, and these concept options were presented to the public at a meeting held August 7.
+BrandCraft designed a few different logo options using the community input received and these design concept options were presented to the public at a meeting held in August 2018.